-- Written by Stephen Goldiamond Stephen Goldiamond
+- Contributed by Stephen Goldiamond Stephen Goldiamond

 On October 3, 2007 our small group took charge of Weekly Chapel service.
 We chose “Meditation” as our topic.
 We dealt with four different forms of meditation; Christian Meditation, Reading for Meditation, Silent Meditation which is called “Meisou” in Japan and Walking Meditation.